 We have a section on good leftover recipe ideas later on but creating a sloppy joe from beef or venison stews made in a slow cooker or using up leftover curry or chilli as a sandwich filling helps cut down on food waste and means your child is getting a well balanced lunch.

-Get great ideas from our Lunchbox Ideas Board on Pinterest
+You May Also Enjoy Our Lunchbox Ideas Board on Pinterest